Michael Standing (footballer)

 Michael John Standing (born 20 March 1981) is an English former professional footballer who played as a midfielder.
-Since terminating his playing career, Standing has become an agent for former teammate and long-term friend Gareth Barry.
+After terminating his playing career, Standing became an agent for former teammate and long-term friend Gareth Barry until his subsequent retirement from professional football.
 He has also played part-time for his hometown club, Shoreham.

 Career

 Playing career

 Standing started his footballing career with Brighton & Hove Albion and Aston Villa.

 After four years at Villa Park, during which time he failed to play for the first team, Standing joined Bradford City.

 On 27 May 2004, Standing moved on to Walsall.
 Over two seasons, Standing made 52 appearances and scored twice.

 After trials at Brentford and Colchester United, Standing joined Chesterfield on 18 September 2006, but left soon after, joining Queens Park Rangers on a non-contract basis in January 2007.
 He had a brief spell with AFC Bournemouth, leaving at the end of the 2006–07 season.
 He then joined Oxford United on a free transfer prior to the 2007–08 season.

 Standing joined Grays Athletic on 21 November 2007, however he was ineligible to play until 1 January 2008 due to the league rulings.
 He made his debut on New Year's Day in the 4–1 away defeat to Ebbsfleet United.
 In total, Standing spent only six months at Grays.
 He was released by the club in the summer of 2008 and signed with Lewes on 21 July 2008.
 In July 2011 he signed for Shoreham.